Difference Between UGC NET and CSIR NET: Eligibility, Subjects, Exam Pattern, and Career Opportunities

 Aspect CSIR NET UGC NET

-CSIR NET and UGC NET Exam Pattern 2025
+CSIR NET and UGC NET Exam Pattern 2026

 The CSIR NET (Council of Scientific and Industrial Research National Eligibility Test) and UGC NET (University Grants Commission National Eligibility Test) are two most sought-after examinations in India for testing eligibility for Junior Research Fellowship (JRF) and Assistant Professorships.
-Although both the examinations have similar motives, their exam patterns are quite different from each other.
+Although both examinations have similar motives, their exam patterns are quite different from each other.
 The following is a point-to-point comparison of the exam patterns for CSIR NET and UGC NET:

 Aspect CSIR NET UGC NET